Zephkek/LeakyTozed/README.md

 |---|---|---|
 | **CWE-244** | Improper Clearing of Heap Memory Before Release | Memory buffers are not cleared between connections |
 | **CWE-200** | Exposure of Sensitive Information to an Unauthorized Actor | Previous connection data leaks to new clients |

+> **Important Note:** Due to the proprietary nature of the firmware, the exact internal implementation details are unknown.
+This analysis is based on observed behavior and black-box testing.

 ## 6. Mitigations